mfornace/nupack-docs-dev/sources/design.md

 > <img src="/figs/evaluation-output.png" alt="Evaluation output" title="Example evaluation output" width="650" />

-The resultant `DesignResult` object is the same as from running `.optimize()`, but no design will take place. `evaluate()` will throw an error if any of the component sequences contain wildcard nucleotides.
+The resultant `DesignResult` object is the same as from running `.run()`, but no design will take place, but `.evaluate()` will throw an error if any of the component sequences contain wildcard nucleotides.

 ---